Balaton

 Public transport

-All information on current timetables is available at menetrendek.hu.
+All current timetable information is available on the menetrendek.hu website.
 Most towns offer bike rental options, so we recommend cycling as an alternative mode of transport.
-Boat schedules: https://bahart.hu/hu
+Boat timetables: https://bahart.hu/hu

 - railway